mykelalvis/FT/Traveller/Locations/Sectors/Spinward Marches.md

 flagship and deploys mainly escorts and destroyers for patrol and commerce–protection work.
-Of course, if a major incident arises, the sector fleet is there to deal with it, and often vessels are loaned from sector command to the subsector admiral’s control.
+Of course, if a major incident arises, the sector fleet is there to deal with it, and often vessels are loaned from sector command to the subsector admiral's control.
 Other fleet types can be created.
 For example, in wartime strike fleets or battle fleets might be formed.
-Often the assets to create these are loaned by other sector fleets, with the vessels returning to their ‘home’ sectors when the war is over.
+Often the assets to create these are loaned by other sector fleets, with the vessels returning to their 'home' sectors when the war is over.
 Most of the time, travellers will encounter the smaller vessels of the navy on patrol, conducting boardings and customs inspections, and in port between missions.
 Personnel on liberty can be found